 Groundfloor will fund a project through crowdfunded loans from a group of investors.
 Once the deal has reached its full funding potential, Groundfloor will take a loan origination fee and close the deal.
 Over the next 6 to 12 months the borrower will fix and repair the property.
 Then Groundfloor will aim to sell the property for a gain, giving back the investors principal and interest from the proceeds.

-When investors are funding loans on the Groundfloor platform they are purchasing a debt security called a Limited Resource Obligation (LRO) from Groundfloor.
+When investors are funding loans on the Groundfloor platform, they are purchasing debt securities called Limited Resource Obligations (LRO) from Groundfloor.
 Each LRO is tied to the specific project you are investing in.
 The LRO performance and payout structure is based on the terms of the deal with the borrower.

 The loans offered on the Groundfloor platform vary by grade based on the expected rate of return and risk of the project.
 Groundfloor grades loans from A to G with A considered less risky and G grades offering the highest potential returns but carrying the most risk.